rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 ### 0.4.92 Grammatical inseparability

 <a name="0.4.92.1">0.4.92.1</a> Do not omit or transpose grammatically inseparable text, regardless of whether it contains information belonging to other data elements.
-Consider text to be grammatically inseparable if it is connected by case ending, or its transposition or omission would disturb the grammatical construction of information.
+Consider text to be grammatically inseparable if it is connected by a case ending, or its transposition or omission would disturb the grammatical construction of information.

 >Example:
 ><CITE>The posthumous works of Robert Hooke</CITE>